HOME > Sustainability > Governance:Corporate Governance

 Subsidiary Management System

-・Report on the status of execution by directors, etc. of subsidiaries
+・Reporting on the state of execution by Directors, etc. of subsidiaries

 ・Establishment of CSR activity promotion system